AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-work-with-versions.md

 1. Using the date and time selectors specify the date/time you want and click **Go**.

-   Timewarp will display the page as it was in its published state before/on the date you have chosen.
+   Timewarp displays the page as it was in its published state before/on the date you have chosen.

    >[!NOTE]
    >
-   >Timewarp will only work fully if you have previously published the page.
-If not, timewarp will show the current page on the author environment.
+   >Timewarp only works fully if you have previously published the page.
+If not, Timewarp shows the current page on the author environment.

    >[!NOTE]
    >
-   >If you navigate to a page that has been removed or deleted from the repository, it will be rendered properly if old versions of the page are still available in the repository.
+   >If you navigate to a page that has been removed or deleted from the repository, it is rendered properly if old versions of the page are still available in the repository.

    >[!NOTE]
    >
    >You cannot edit the old version of the page.
 It is only available for viewing.
-If you want to restore the older version, you do that manually using [restore](/help/sites-classic-ui-authoring/classic-page-author-work-with-versions.md#restoring-a-page-version-from-sidekick).
+If you want to restore the older version, you can do that manually using [restore](/help/sites-classic-ui-authoring/classic-page-author-work-with-versions.md#restoring-a-page-version-from-sidekick).

 1. When you have finished viewing the page, click:

     * **Exit Timewarp** to exit and return to the current author page.
-    * [Show Timeline](#using-the-timewarp-timeline) to view the timeline.
+    * [Show Timeline](#using-the-timewarp-timeline) so you can view the timeline.

    ![chlimage_1-77](assets/chlimage_1-77.png)